 \subsection{Examples}

-In \cite{M} is showed that some Gorenstein algebras are of $\Omega^{\infty}$-infinite representation type (see example 4.1), hence this algebra has finite $\phi$-dimension (see Theorem 4.7 of \cite{LM}).
-Now we give an example of a non Gorenstein algebra of $\Omega^{\infty}$-infinite representation type, but its $\phi$-dimension is finite.
+In \cite{M} it is showed that some Gorenstein algebras are of $\Omega^{\infty}$-infinite representation type (see example 4.1), hence this algebra has finite $\phi$-dimension (see Theorem 4.7 of \cite{LM}).
+We now give an example of a non Gorenstein algebra of $\Omega^{\infty}$-infinite representation type, but with finite $\phi$-dimension.

 \begin{ej} Let $\Bbbk$ be an infinite field with characteristic different to $2$.
 Consider the algebra $A = \frac{\Bbbk Q}{•I}$, where $Q$ is the quiver below: